ariankoochak/nvim-config/README.md

 | Plugin manager / Mason | `<leader>l` / `<leader>cm` | n |
 | Quit all | `<leader>qq` | n |

+When you first open a regular file in a Neovim session, a 10-line terminal split opens at the bottom and focus stays in the editor.
+The dashboard remains terminal-free, and closing this split does not make it reopen automatically.

 Press `<leader>` and wait to see everything, courtesy of which-key.

 ### SQL